 The best part about the Lynwood gold forsythia flowers is that their floral display turns a gorgeous, striking yellow with hues of orange and red that looks nothing short of breathtaking against the dark green foliage.

-This is an upright growing shrub which is referred to as the official harbinger of spring.
+This is an upright-growing shrub that is referred to as the official harbinger of spring.
 This title has resulted from its beautiful golden-yellow flowers that bloom in the early spring season followed by an ethereal display of dark green foliage.

 It grows to an average mature height of 6 to 8 feet and spreads to about 5 – 7 feet.
 The plant requires full sun to grow and bloom well and is particularly well-adapted to soils with decent amounts of moisture.
 It consists of exceptional bud hardiness and is believed to be reliably hardy in the North.

-The northern gold forsythia is not just an ideal option for creating stunning yellow landscape but also works really well as solitary accents, as a tall hedge and even a barrier.
-The leaves of this plant sport a lighter lime green color that darkens as the leaves gradually mature.
+The northern gold forsythia is not just an ideal option for creating a stunning yellow landscape but also works really well as solitary accents, as a tall hedge, and even as a barrier.
+The leaves of this plant sport a lighter lime-green color that darkens as the leaves gradually mature.

 The leaves of the Vermont Sun forsythia are rounded in shape and are almost 3 inches in diameter.
 The plant also appears to have stiff and upright kind of branches.

 8. Goldilocks Forsythia